amrisi/amr-guidelines/amr.md

 The AMR above can be expressed variously in English:

-> The boy wants the girl to believe him.
+> The boy desires the girl to believe him.
 >
-> The boy wants to be believed by the girl.
+> The boy desires to be believed by the girl.
 >
 > The boy has a desire to be believed by the girl.
 >